digitaltostore/SDK-XY-Android/README.md

 * android sdk >= 15 (android 4.0.1)
 * DTSxy need to be granted with `ACCESS_FINE_LOCATION` or `ACCESS_COARSE_LOCATION`
-* an authentication ID (contact support if you don't have one)

 ## Import DTS Data XY library